Adams, R. 1984. The Concept of Debt in the Shipman’s Tale. Studies in the Age of Chaucer. 6, (1984), 85–102. https://doi.org/10.1353/sac.1984.0004.

 Kenney, E.J. et al. 2008.
 Metamorphoses.
 Oxford University Press.

 Kim, S. 1999.
 Bloody Signs: Circumcision and Pregnancy in the Old English Judith.
 Exemplaria.
-11, 2 (1999), 285–307.
-DOI:https://doi.org/10.1179/exm.1999.11.2.285.
+11, 2 (1999), 285–307. https://doi.org/10.1179/exm.1999.11.2.285.

 Köberl, J. 1987.
 The Magic Sword in Beowulf.
 Neophilologus.
-71, 1 (1987), 120–128.
-DOI:https://doi.org/10.1007/BF00556711.
+71, 1 (1987), 120–128. https://doi.org/10.1007/BF00556711.

-Kolbing, E. and Day, M. eds.
-1932.
+Kolbing, E. and Day, M. eds 1932.
 The Siege of Jerusalem.
 Oxford University Press for E.E.T.S.

 Koppelman, K. 2004.
 Fearing My Neighbor: The Intimate Other in Beowulf and the Old English Judith.
 Comitatus.
 35, (2004), 1–21.